tobiaspariente/tobiaspariente/README.md

 ## ⚡ Working On

-- I'm currently building a non-profit organization for homeless people in Paris that make a link between charity and technology, in partnership with many foundations such as Rothschild Foundation.
-Kickstart budget raised from French associations: €10,000
+- I'm currently building a non-profit software for 50,000 homeless people in France that make a link between tech & charity -> In partnership with several charities such as The Rothschild Foundation, we are currently raising €10,000 as a kickstart budget